 Use these place value warm up questions when teaching students about:

-- reading and writing numbers in word and standard form
+- reading and writing numbers in words and numerals

 - determining the value of a digit within a number